liuminhaw/renderer/README.md

 - `idleType`: Method to detemine render is complete
     - Type: string (valid values: networkIdle, InteractiveTime)
     - Default: networkIdle
+- `skipFrameCount`: Skip first n framces with same id as init frame, only valid with idleType=networkIdle (Use on page with protection like CloudFlare)
+    - Type: Int
+    - Default: 0

 ### Example
 See usage example at [manualTests](manualTests/render/main.go)